pietermartin/umlg/doc/markdown/sqlg.md

 Many RDBMS databases have the notion of a `schema` as a namespace for tables.
 Sqlg supports schemas.
 Schemas only apply to vertex labels.
 Edge tables are created in the schema of the adjacent `out` vertex.
 By default all vertex tables go into the underlying databases' default schema.
-For Postgresql this is the `public` schema.
+For postgresql and hsqldb this is the `public` schema.

 To specify the schema for a label Sqlg uses the dot `.` notation.